LeonelCamposM/Spot-It/README.md

 ## Requirements of the system
-For this project, a solution will be developed to solve the problem of creating a concurrent web server in which the game **Spot It!** can be played by multiple players at the same time.
+For this project, a solution will be developed to solve the problem of creating a concurrent game **Spot It!** that can be played by multiple players at the same time.

 ## Instalation
 https://docs.flutter.dev/get-started/install/windows